Practical and comfortable

-Hi, Im a happy owner of a Toyota Innova J diesel (the cheapest diesel variant) living in the Philippines.
-I must say I really like this vehicle, and Id recommend it... unless your dealer has apalling service of our reviewers recommend us or has a bunch of them with several defects, like one of the reviews here.
+Hi, I'm a happy owner of a Toyota Innova J diesel (the cheapest diesel variant) living in the Philippines.
+I must say I really like this vehicle, and I'd recommend it... unless your dealer has apalling service or has a bunch of them with several defects, like one of the reviews here.

-Before I chose this car of our reviewers recommend us, I have to choose from a whole myriad of the other competitors- the Crosswind, Adventure, Serena, CR-V, Escape.
-I chose the Innova for its practicality with comfort, being easy to drive and handle, the positive reviews, and the Toyota reliability and quality of our reviewers recommend us it has.
+Before I chose this car, I have to choose from a whole myriad of the other competitors- the Crosswind, Adventure, Serena, CR-V, Escape.
+I chose the Innova for it's practicality with comfort, being easy to drive and handle, the positive reviews, and the Toyota reliability and quality it has.

-Interior The interior is bland and a bit dreary with a gray scheme, because this is an entry-level variant.
+The interior is bland and a bit dreary with a gray scheme, because this is an entry-level variant.
 The top-line variants have more luxurious beige scheme with faux wood trim.
-I dont know if its the same in India.
+I don't know if it's the same in India.
 Instead of the fabric seats, this variant has vinyl, but good thing it looks like leather.

 Luggage space with all the rows configured for max legroom is limited to a couple of bags or thin airport suitcases.
 With (only) the 3rd row folded up, you can bring in TVs, balikbayan boxes and tons of grocery bags.
 With both the middle and rear rows folded, you can bring large pieces of furniture and other large stuff, like a large table set.

 My previous car, the Toyota Revo (a.k.a Kijang, Qualis), has a 2.4-liter pre-combustion, distributor-type diesel.
-Since I have experience of our reviewers recommend us with this diesel, I wasnt expecting much with the Innova.
+Since I have experience with this diesel, I wasn't expecting much with the Innova.
 Imagine lethargic acceleration, plus the annoying diesel noise and vibration.

 The Innova diesel however, surprised me.
 It may have only 0.1-liter additional displacement, but the CRDi system did the trick.

-At startup, it cranks and grumbles to life of our reviewers recommend us, but this time- no violent shaking, no more heater indicator and no more hard starting.
+At startup, it cranks and grumbles to life, but this time- no violent shaking, no more heater indicator and no more hard starting.
 At idle, the engine is quiet and refined- no more of those annoying vibrations associated with the usual diesels.
-You can still hear a some diesel noise, but at least its much quieter than the old 2.4.
+You can still hear a some diesel noise, but at least it's much quieter than the old 2.4.

 The 2.5-liter CRDi diesel makes quick work of accelerating the 1.6-ton minivan with no problem, even with a full load of passengers and cargo on an uphill climb.